 Students who enroll after the beginning of the regular year may receive a prorated tuition rate.
 There are no credits for classes missed and no make-up classes offered.
 Reimbursements are not given for classes missed for vacations or school functions.
 Students are obligated for a full semester’s tuition even if they withdraw before the end of the session.

 Tuition credits may be applied to the following semester in the event students withdraw from classes due to a prolonged illness or injury verified by a doctor’s written confirmation.
 Texas Ballet Theater School must be informed in writing if a student decides to discontinue classes.

-Due on the first of each month, August through May.
-The annual tuition is divided into ten equal payments, so no discount is given for partial months.
+Due on the first weekday of each month, August 1, 2022, through May 1, 2023.
+The annual tuition is divided into 10 equal payments, so no discount is given for partial months.